ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 # Labels

-## Labelled and optional arguments to functions
+## Labelled and Optional Arguments to Functions

 Python has a nice syntax for writing arguments to functions.
 Here's an example (from the Python tutorial, since I'm not a Python